Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 Create a `docker-compose.yml` file that defines the necessary services and environment.
 The file will include settings for the QGIS build dependencies and X11 forwarding for GUI applications.

-The `docker-compose.yml` file should contain the below structure
+The `docker-compose.yml` file should contain the below structure and content.

 ```yml
 version: '3'